damieh1/damieh1.github.io/_pages/evaluation.md

   $$
   \text{Cohesion\_Multiplier} = 1 + \alpha \times \left(\frac{\text{Remaining\_Team\_Members}}{\text{Initial\_Team\_Size}} - 1\right)
   $$
+    <p class="muted"><strong>In other words:</strong> If nobody dropped out this equals 1.
+However the Cohesion Multiplier shrinks in proportion to proportion of teammats lost.</p>

   </div>
   <p class="muted">If all members remain, the ratio is 1 and the multiplier is 1.
 Fewer remaining members lower the multiplier.
 We use \(\alpha = 1.0\) by default.</p>